salesforce/lwc/docs/templates.md

 __Important Notes:__

-Important things to keep in mind when using the `bind:` directive:
+Important things to keep in mind when using this heuristic:

  * when the `this.handleClick` is invoked, the `this` value inside the `handleClick` function will be preserved since Raptor does the correct binding to guarantee that.
- * `bind:` directive can be used with any attribute, even if it is not an event handler, e.g.: `<foo-bar bind:xyz-callback="doSomething">`.

 ## Aliasing using `is` attribute